ExtendRealityLtd/VRTK/README.md

   cause the car to jump, this utilises the Trigger axis and the more the trigger is depressed, the higher the car will jump.
    * [View Example Tour on Youtube](https://www.youtube.com/watch?v=4J8abeLzH58)

+  * **016_Controller_HapticRumble:** A scene with a collection of breakable boxes and a sword.
+The sword can be picked up and swung at the boxes.
+The controller rumbles at an appropriate vibration depending on how hard the sword hits the box.
+The box also breaks apart if it is hit hard enough by the sword.

 ## Contributing